AndyEst/AndyEst/README.md

 # Hey there, i'm Andy 👋🏼

 I'm a self taught coder specializing in JS/CSS/HTML.
-Webapps are my jam... but i love some database construction too.
-Up to this point i've worked on fantasy football related projects, but am looking to expand!
+Webapps & database construction are my jam.
+Personal projects are NFL/fantasy football related at the moment.

 ### Current Projects:
 - https://FantasyMocks.com/ - a webapp for (dynasty) fantasy football mocks & collecting ADP.